 Nicola Benedetti performing and working with RCM students

-There are lots of opportunities for chamber groups to perform, both as part of the RCM’s chamber music concert series and at venues across London.
+Students enjoy many opportunities to perform as part of a chamber group, both as part of the RCM’s chamber music concert series and at venues across London.
 Violinists, violists and cellists are able to work with professional accompanists to help develop their duo skills.
 In addition, we provide specially tailored ensemble opportunities for double bass, harp and guitar students.

-Our students are offered unparalleled orchestral experience.
+Our students are offered as much orchestral experience as possible.
 A vibrant orchestral life exists across multiple ensembles, including the RCM Philharmonic, RCM Symphony Orchestra and RCM Opera Orchestra, plus many other smaller groups.
-Visiting conductors have included Bernard Haitink, Holly Mathieson, Sir Antonio Pappano, Vladimir Ashkenazy, John Wilson and Vladmir Jurowski.
-Recent student performances have included the Brahms Double Concerto, Bottesini’s Double Bass Concerto, Debussy’s Danse sacrée et danse profane, Dutilleux’s Sur la Même Accord, Elgar’s Cello Concerto, Korngold’s Violin Concerto, Prokofiev’s Violin Concerto no 2, Szymanowski’s Violin Concerto and On Open Ground by Mark-Anthony Turnage, the RCM Research Fellow for Composition.
+We have benefitted from world class visiting conductors including the late Bernard Haitink, Holly Mathieson, Sir Antonio Pappano, Vladimir Ashkenazy, John Wilson and Vladmir Jurowski.
+Recent student performances have included the Brahms Double Concerto, Bottesini’s Double Bass Concerto, Mozart’s Sinfonia Concertante in E Flat, Debussy’s Danse sacrée et danse profane, Dutilleux’s Sur la Même Accord, Elgar’s Cello Concerto, Korngold’s Violin Concerto, Prokofiev’s Violin Concerto no 2, Szymanowski’s Violin Concerto and On Opened Ground by Mark-Anthony Turnage, the RCM Research Fellow for Composition.